stvkpln/vsphere-stig-powercli/README.md

 ## Set-VMStigValues
 All noted manual checks from the 'Get-VMStigValues' function are out of scope for automated remediation due to a lack of a mechanism to check, let alone remediate the findings.
 In addition, the following findings are not currently in scope for automated remediation in this version of the module:

 1. Category I: VMCH-06-000007 covers the use of independent non-persistent disks.
-Because this may be expected behavior for a virtual machine, and correcting the configure requires a power off operation to remediate, this finding will require manual remediation.
+Because this may be expected behavior for a virtual machine, and correcting the configuration requires a power off operation to remediate, this finding will require manual remediation.

 2. Category II: The following findings relate to the use of unauthorized devices, each specific to a distinct type of device.
 Because removal of these devices generally requires a virtual machine to be powered off, and these devices may be required for some purpose, remediation for the following should be conducted manually on a per-system basis: VMCH-06-000028 (floppy drives), VMCH-06-000030 (parallel devices), VMCH-06-000031 (serial devices), VMCH-06-000032 (USB devices)